jamesmorgan/docs/background/faq.md

 Connext itself does not collect any fees from the network.
 Nodes providing transaction routing and storage services within the network may collect fees if they choose to do so.

 ### How does Connext sustain itself?
 For now, Connext is backed by VCs and grants from the Ethereum Foundation.
-Long term, the Connext team expects to monetize through selling services for reducing the operating costs of running nodes.
+Long term, the Connext team expects to monetize through selling ancillary services for reducing the operating costs of running nodes.

 ### Is there a whitepaper?
-No. A protocol specification for v1.0 can be found in the [Contracts and Protocols](../contributorDocumentation/contracts.md) section.
-A protocol specification for the v2.0 update can be found in the [Counterfactual framework documentation](https://specs.counterfactual.com/en/latest/).
+No. A protocol specification for Connext v2.0 can be found in the [Counterfactual framework documentation](https://specs.counterfactual.com/en/latest/).

 ## State Channels